pranavc28/blog/content/posts/generative-ui-tinker.md

 - **Limited interactivity**: Search input exists but lacks proper state management
 - **Missing event handlers**: No onSubmit handler for search functionality, no onChange for input updates
 - **Static elements**: Buttons and links that don't respond to user interaction
-- **Truncation issues**: May cut off mid-styling or mid-component definition

 **Fine-Tuned Model Performance**